EventCamp 2019 SCHEDULE

-Ryan Walters, City Winery
+Ryan Walters, Private Events Director, City Winery Nashville

 Is your venue trying to be all things to all people?
 That might not be the best use of your space and it could be costing you business.
 Focusing on what the majority of your events customers want from you may be the key to increasing bookings.
 We’ll provide examples of how a few small changes in decor, amenities, or vendors can meet your customers’ needs and make you the go-to venue in your area.